annwanjiku/Coffee_api/README.md

 2 files were created, one csv and another excel file to visualise the data that the api contains.

 # Conclusion
-API's are a good source of data.
 The aim of this project was to improve how we work with json data obtained from API'S which was successful.

-# END